Organic Thyme Essential Oil, Linalol

 About the Plant

 Thyme is a perennial evergreen subshrub, growing up to 1.5 feet high.
 It has a woody root, small grey-green, oval leaves and pale purple or white flowers.
-Thyme Linalool Essential Oil is extracted by steam or water distillation from the fresh or partially dried leaves and flowers tops.
+Thyme Linalol Essential Oil is extracted by steam or water distillation from the fresh or partially dried leaves and flowers tops.

 While Thyme Linalol lacks the aggressive thymol, it is still very effective against bacterial infections.
 It has been proven to kill MRSA (Methicillin Resistant Staphylococcus Aureus) and many other germs.